-NUR 501 Introduction to Population Health Nursing (3-0-3).
+NUR 501 Introduction to Population Health Nursing (4-0-4).

 Prerequisite: Graduate standing or permission of instructor.
+Focuses on giving voice to the role of a population health nurse expert beyond the parameters of current areas of advanced practice function.
 Addresses the philosophy and framework for population health and the care of aggregates.
 Concepts of health, disease, health promotion, and health restoration are emphasized, along with knowledge of human and cultural diversity, factors influencing health and disease states, the ethics of care, and population as community.
 There is an emphasis on the need to collect explicit population data to progress systematically through the steps of health-promotion and program-planning processes.
 Introduces the Precede-Proceed Model; theories, concepts, and models of families; communication related to population health; epidemiology; public policy; and cost containment.
+Students are supported to construct a new paradium for nursing practice in order to articulate the role to health professionals, policy makers, community groups, and consumers.

 NUR 502 Theory Development in Nursing (3-0-3).

 Prerequisites: Graduate standing and BSN, or permission of instructor.
 Sets forth the expectation for using theory as a framework in graduate-level nursing practice.
 Nursing theories, models, and the stress framework are applied to population health.

 NUR 503 Nursing Research Methods I (3-0-3).
 Prerequisites: Undergraduate or graduate-level statistics course and graduate standing, or permission of instructor.
 Focuses on critical analysis of scientific knowledge related to clinical problems.
 Study of the research process with emphasis on the logic and processes of inquiry, design, sampling, measurement, data collection, analysis, interpretation, and dissemination of findings.
 Use of information systems, standardized databases, and statistics needed for population analysis is presented.